daticahealth/cks-docs/source/sections/getting-started/03-architecture.md

 **Functionality:** CKS functions just as any other Kubernetes cluster.
 95% of what Datica adds in terms of compliance and security happens behind the scenes.

-**Architecture:** We've architected CKS to have no vendor lock-in.
-It currently works on AWS and we'll soon be working on porting CKS to Azure.
-We expect to have both Azure and Google Cloud Platform availability in early 2019.
+**Architecture:** We've architected CKS to avoid vendor lock-in.
+We currently work with AWS and we look forward to supporting other cloud service providers in the future.

 **HITRUST:** We've mapped HITRUST controls to Kubernetes functionality and configuration while providing additional tooling for logging, monitoring, intrusion detection, vulnerability scanning and more as Datica managed deployments.